udayakiran/ruby-snippets/README.md

 ruby-snippets
 =============

-Collection of my code snippets which solve some general programmig problems.
+My solutions to some general programmig problems.

 Each puzzle/problem has problem_description file which states the problem, sample input data files and a README file that describes how to run the code.